TimourIc/llm-liedetector-keyphrase/README.md

-# Exploring the generalization of LLM truth directions on conversational formats.:
+# Exploring the generalization of LLM truth directions on conversational formats:

-This is a paper repository that was used to explore how LLM truth directions generalize across various conversational formats.
+This is a code repository corresponding to this paper: https://arxiv.org/abs/2505.09807

 ![](figures/Llama3-8b-instruct/keyphrase_pca.png)